lowcodelegend/copilot-retrieval-api-mcp-server/Readme.md

 ### Getting Started

 1. Do an App Registration in Entra ID (AAD).
-2. Set-up the required Environment Variables.
+2. Set-up the required Environment Variables (docker-compose.yaml, or .env if building locally)
-3. Host and run on Docker with docker compose.
+3. Host and run on Docker with docker compose - copy just the docker-compose.yaml and run:

 ```
-cd RetrievalApiMcpServer
 docker compose up -d
 ```

+Alternativly, clone the whole repo for dev/test work.

 4. Visit the /login endpoint to setup to authenticate to Graph API.
 5. Add the server to your mcp.json or other MCP client: